kinshukgoel4/Metadata-Engine/README.md

 ## System Overview 🚀

-The system takes as input a video file and a directory path from command line to save the metadata files.
-It uses OpenCV to read the frames from the video and passes each frame through the YOLOv5 model to detect people.
-The bounding box coordinates for the detected people are saved in a JSON file along with the frame number and the number of detected people in the frame.
+- Takes a video file and directory path as input.
+- Utilizes OpenCV to read frames from the video.
+- Applies the YOLOv5 model to detect people in each frame.
+- Saves bounding box coordinates, frame number, and the number of detected people in a JSON file.
+- Supports command-line interface for input and output customization.

 ## Metadata Generated📈